 “Go into the sunshine and be happy with what you see.” — Winston Churchill I want to thank Leeanne, my fellow beach-loving Bay Stater, from In the Olive Groves for nominating me for a Sunshine Blogger Award.
 The Award recognizes bloggers who bring positivity and creative content to the community of blogging.
 I want Sancerres… Read More Into the Sunshine

 Solo travel is daring, liberating, rejuvenating.
 It feels a little bit naughty, like getting away with something.
 You go when you want to go, where you want to go.
 You eat when you want to eat, what you want to eat.
-You can sleep when you want, and get up when you want, and you… Read More How to Plan a Solo Road Trip
+You can sleep when you want, and get up when you want, and you… Read More How to Plan a Cross-Country Road Trip

 As you’re reading this, I’m not sure where I am, but it’s probably somewhere west-by-northwest of Virginia.
 I’m taking a road trip across America!
 My last cross-country road trip was more than 20 years ago, with my mother.
 I’ve always wanted to do it again.
-And now, for pretty much the first time since then,… Read More Road Trip!
+And now, for pretty much the first time since then,… Read More Cross-Country Road Trip!

 I want to thank Lahaina Vatanarom from the coffee wife for nominating me for a Blogger Recognition Award.
 I’ve been blogging off-and-on since September of 2005, when I was bored silly at an office job and needed a creative outlet.
 After a few years, my life took a different turn and I stopped blogging for… Read More Honest Advice for New Bloggers